nimral/splitbill/README.md

 SplitBill
 =========

-Simple script for calculating the minimum number of payments needed to settle all debts among a group of people.
+Simple google sheets macro/python script determining how to settle all debts among n people using at most n-1 payments.

 Example
 -------